zglue/zglue_doc/zDK_Chicago_Devkit_Quickstart_Guide.md

 ## Example 1 : Blinky

-Description : This example blinks the LED2 of the zglue smartfabric If you are running on Linux:
+Description : This example blinks the LED2 of the zglue smartfabric.
+If you are running on Linux:
 ```shell
 $cd nuttx/configs/zglue_zeus2_chicago